vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 * Launch `Control Panels -> File Sharing`
   * Go to Users & Groups tab
-  * Click Open for owner (or click New User)
+  * Click Open for owner (or click New User).
-    * For Identity, set a name and password
+    * For Identity, set a name and password.
-    * (optional) For Sharing, check the boxes for "Allow user to connect to this computer", "Allow user to see all disks" and/or "Allow user to link to programs"
+    * (optional) For Sharing, check the boxes for "Allow user to connect to this computer", "Allow user to see all disks" and/or "Allow user to link to programs".
     * For Remote Access, check the box for "Allow user to dial in to this computer".

 * Launch `Control Panels -> Remote Access`
   * *The main Remote Access window can be ignored.*
   * Open `RemoteAccess -> Answering...`
-  * Select *Answer calls*, *Allow access to entire network*, and *Allow TCP/IP clients to connect using PPP*
+  * Select *Answer calls*, *Allow access to entire network*, and *Allow TCP/IP clients to connect using PPP*.
   * (optional) Set the Maximum Connection Time, the default IP address, and/or allow the calling machine's software to set their own IP address.
 Whether the latter two will work are totally dependent on your network's routing rules and the calling machine's TCP/IP options.
   ![Answering](img/Answering.png)
-**Important: Do not click OK yet**
+**Important: Do not click OK yet.**

 ## Caller Preparation